dwinterLA-zz/ground-source/_agents/Daniela.md

   </span>Daniela brings business awareness and attention to all aspects of client
   service.
-short_bio: Daniela Winter brings over 30 years of experience in office administration in the legal, interior design, restaurant, branding and non-profit fields.
+short_bio: Daniela Winter brings over 30 years of experience in office administration in the legal, interior design, restaurant, branding and non-profit fields .
 date: '2019-03-12T01:39:38.000+00:00'
 phone: 310.444.6103
 cell: 310.824.3717